Azure/AppService/_posts/2020-08-13-asev3_private_preview.md

 There are no required Network Security Groups (NSGs) or Route Tables (UDRs).

 ### IP Addresses
 The IP address situation is different from previous ASE versions.
-In ASEv3 private preview, there will be a default external address per size of worker and OS.
-That means there is a public address for small Windows workers, another for small Linux workers, another for medium Windows workers, etc…for a total of 6 possible outbound addresses.
-The inbound address will be the private endpoint used for all traffic to your ASE, during preview.
+In ASEv3 private preview, there will be a default external address per worker and OS.
+That means there is a public address for Windows workers and another for Linux workers.
+The inbound address will be a private endpoint used for all traffic to your ASE, during preview.
 The private endpoint shows up as a resource in the customer subscription.
 If the customer deletes the private endpoint, they can no longer reach their ASE.
 There currently is no way to repair the ASE should a customer delete the private endpoint used with the ASE.
 As a reminder, this is not the intended way to GA the feature.
 There currently is no way to see the addresses being used with the ASE by default.

 ## ASEv3 description
 The system architecture to the ASE will evolve over time.
 In this initial release the ASEv3 instance will: